 Why “Kept Light?”

-I do not have formal training in photography or art, and am fully self-taught through practice, experimentation, failures, and lots of reading and looking at photographs.
-I enjoy reading about photography as much as practicing it, and try to write about photography to sharpen my understanding of it.
-In the Blog section of this site you will find posts on various topics related to photography.
-I hope that you take a look at them and share your thoughts either as comments at the end of the post or via an e-mail to me.
+I do not have formal training in photography or art, and am fully self-taught through practice, experimentation, failures, and a lot of reading and looking at photographs.
+I enjoy reading about photography as much as practicing it and try to write about photography to sharpen my understanding of it.
+In the Articles section of Kept Light, you will find writing on various topics related to photography.
+I hope that you take a look at them and share your thoughts either as comments at the end of the post or via e-mail.

-I am not a purist who believes “once the shutter is released the photograph is done”, whatever that may mean.
-In fact, once the shutter is released the work has just begun.
-Despite the fact that I keep a very open mind about making all necessary adjustments to my photographs to convey what I saw, I strive to produce work that is free from processing artifacts and that look “effortlessly done.”
-My photography is not about the techniques and tools I use, the result should not become a badge for having learned how to use a new technique.
-Technique should be subservient to the vision, not the other way around.
+I am not a purist who believes “once the shutter is released the photograph is done,” whatever that may mean; once the shutter is released the work has just begun.
+Although I keep a very open mind about making all necessary adjustments to my photographs to convey my emotions and what I saw, I strive to produce work that is free from processing artifacts and that look “effortlessly done.”
+My photography is not about the techniques and tools I use, and the result should not become a badge for having learned how to use a new technique.
+The technique should be subservient to the vision, not the other way around.

 My achievements range from exhibits to an original ballet based on my photographs.
 I have exhibited my photographs in different venues, on a variety of subjects.
 Additionally, I have issued limited-edition folios, many open-edition ones, and published photo books, and magazines that feature collections of my work.

 I was genuinely thrilled to have my Dance of the Orchids series of photographs of dried orchid blossoms inspire a new ballet, Orchis.
 My orchid flower pictures were on a huge, 15′ x 20′ screen for close to 30 minutes running from a slide show I created for this purpose during the beautiful dance and fantastic music.
 The combination of photography, choreography, music, and costumes created a truly unique experience.
 You can read about related posts in the blog section of Kept Light Photography, and search for Orchis.